nathanc7278/cs180-W25/Notes/Algorithm Paradigms.md

         style h fill:#049
 ```

 To do the `merge` operation, we initialize two pointers at the start of the lists we are trying to merge.
 Put the minimum of the pointer into the output list and move the pointer to the next element.
 This takes `O(mn)` since we compare each m element with at most n elements.
 But this is pretty pessimistic.
 If we change our accounting method, this takes `O(m+n)`.
 If `m_i` is compared with every n, it would take `O(n)` since all values after `m_i` is greater than all n.
-Likewise it takes `O(M)` to compare `n_i` with all values of m.
+Likewise it takes `O(m)` to compare `n_i` with all values of m.
 Therefore it take `O(m+n)`.

 ### Runtime Analysis for Recursive Algorithms: